nickperel/professional-readme-generator/readme.md

   ## Description

-  * Search for a Pokemon to pull up its base stats and its corresponding Pokemon card.
-If you like the card, you can save it to your Poke-Deck and view it later.
+  * search pokemon get stats and card

   ## Table of Contents